AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/ios/integrate/custom-message-cell.md

 This guide uses the red envelope message as an example to introduce how to add a new type of custom message cell.

-## Step 1 Inherit the custom message cell
+## Step 1: Inherit the custom message cell

-Inherit the custom message cell in `chat_uikit` according to your requirements.
+Create a custom message cell by inheriting `CustomMessageCell`.

 ```Swift
 import UIKit